Peterson jury hears paramedic tell of cold, waxy body

 Oleszkiewicz also said there was no “sediment ring” in the bathtub and that only officers from the Chicago suburban Bolingbrook Police Department -- not state troopers or investigators -- were at the house when he was arrived.
 Peterson is a former Bolingbrook policeman.

-Locksmith Robert Akin also testified on Thursday.
-Akin said that on the night Savio’s body was found, he did not know whose house he was opening or why he was opening it.
+Locksmith Robert Akin also testified on Thursday that on the night Savio’s body was found, he did not know whose house he was opening or why he was opening it.

 Akin said he was met at the house by Peterson, who was in uniform.
 He picked the doorknob lock, which could be locked from the outside without a key.
 A deadbolt that needed a key to lock from the outside was unlocked, he said.